xixmen/ogu-tool/README.md

 # Ogu-Gen

-An account generator for ogusers!
+A botting tool and account generator for ogusers!

 ## Installation